 Comprehensive documentation about the History department - including philosophy, staffing, vertical and horizontal progression - can be found in the Curriculum Handbook.

-This file will download to your computer as a .zip archive.
-It contains not just the handbook, but a wide range of supporting documentation including marking policy, sample mark schemes for IGCSE, KS3 and IB and so on.
+This file contains not just the handbook, but a wide range of supporting documentation including marking policy, sample mark schemes for IGCSE, KS3 and IB and so on.

 School Trips for History Students

-• The History department organises a range of trips and events for Years 7-13.
+• The History department organises a range of trips and events for Grades 6-12.

 *More details about these two trips can be found on the IB Page.